neuroticks/FCDesafio01/README.md

 <h2>And one kept reading and the evening and the night were the first day</h2>
 <p style="text-align: justify; font-size: 1.2em;">
- Continuei lendo, e achei esse tal de <a href="https://aprendagolang.com.br/como-diminuir-o-tamanho-da-sua-aplicacao-com-ldflags/" target="_blank">ldflags</a> que ajudou a reduzir o binário.</br>
+ Continuei lendo, e achei esse tal de <a href="https://aprendagolang.com.br/como-diminuir-o-tamanho-da-sua-aplicacao-com-ldflags/" target="_blank">ldflags</a> que ajudou a reduzir o binário.
- A mudança foi pequena</p>
+A mudança foi pequena, mas uma ajuda, por menor que seja, é sempre uma ajuda!</p>

 [Dockerfile.003](/Dockerfile.003)